KieranBry/Makeator/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `chronosd` for your own use.
+You can ignore this section if you are building `makeatord` for your own use.

-chronosd/chronos-cli binaries are not included in the chronos-Qt.app bundle.
+makeatord/makeator-cli binaries are not included in the makeator-Qt.app bundle.

-If you are building `chronosd` or `chronos-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `makeatord` or `makeator-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: